angrykoala/yamp/README.md

 ```

 >The `--no-highlight` and `--no-style` options will greatly reduce your Html and Pdf outputs

+## Development Instructions
+To contribute to **yamp** you should clone the official repository <https://github.com/angrykoala/yamp> or your own _fork_ with `git`.

+You can also download it from [GitHub](https://github.com) clicking [here](https://github.com/angrykoala/yamp/archive/master.zip)

+* To install execute `npm install` in the downloaded/cloned folder
+* To test, execute `npm test`
+* To execute the CLI, execute `npm start -- <file> [options]`
+* To install your local version globally, execute `npm install -g .` on the project folder

+>It is strongly recommended to install the npm repository version instead of your local copy

 ## Acknowledgments
 * [Markdown-it](https://github.com/markdown-it/markdown-it) as markdown parser